15 minutes that just might save your relationship with your teenager

 So with a deep breath, I entered the scene.
-(I’m not always good at this…) I sat down with the two of them and just listened.
-The point had been made, and my son looked mostly defeated.
+(I’m not always good at this…) I sat down with the two of them and just listened for a minute.
+My husband had made a solid point, and my son looked mostly defeated.

 I asked if we could all talk just a minute more.